Altemio Sanchez: Prosecution

 Many of the rapes attributed to Sanchez were unprosecuted due to the statute of limitations on the prosecution of rape that was in effect in New York at the time those crimes were committed.
-The statute of limitations in New York State has since been changed, however it cannot be applied retroactively for the rapes.
-There is no statute of limitations, however, on homicides, and therefore, Sanchez was prosecuted for the killings of Yalem, Mazur and Diver.
+The statute of limitations in New York State has since been changed; however, it cannot be applied retroactively for the rapes.
+There is no statute of limitations, however, on homicides, and therefore, Sanchez was prosecuted for the killings of Yalem, Mazur, and Diver.

 On May 17, 2007, Sanchez pled guilty to the murders of Yalem, Mazur, and Diver in a surprise confession.
 Sanchez mumbled his confessions in court through tears.
 In court, Sanchez was represented by Attorney Andrew C. LoTempio, who denied Sanchez's guilt regarding all of the rapes and murders for which he was responsible.
 LoTempio later said that Sanchez had a troubled childhood, observed and/or had a traumatic life experience when he was 12 years old, and had deep-seated resentment toward women.
 LoTempio also said, however, that he was not making excuses for Sanchez.

 Sentencing and imprisonment

 On August 15, 2007, Sanchez was sentenced to 75 years to life in prison.
 He was sentenced by New York State Supreme Court Justice Christopher J. Burns.
-Sanchez is currently imprisoned at the Clinton Correctional Facility in the Adirondack Mountains of New York State.
-It has been said that he may be moved to a facility closer to his family if he confesses to further murders.
+He was imprisoned at the Clinton Correctional Facility in the Adirondack Mountains of New York State.
+It was said he might be moved to a facility closer to his family if he confessed to further murders.

+Death

+Sanchez was found unresponsive in his cell with a self-inflicted cut on his arm.
+He was taken to Millard Fillmore Suburban Hospital in Amherst, New York, where he was pronounced dead on September 22, 2023, aged 65.